-Dr. Rachel Zoffness is a leading global pain expert, pain psychologist, and an Assistant Clinical Professor at the UCSF School of Medicine, where she teaches pain education for medical residents.
-She serves as pain education faculty at Dartmouth, and completed a visiting professorship at Stanford University.
+Dr. Rachel Zoffness is a pain psychologist, thought-leader, and leading global pain expert.
+She is a Visiting Professor at Stanford and an Assistant Clinical Professor at the UCSF School of Medicine, where she teaches pain education for residents.
+She also serves as pain education faculty at Dartmouth and is a 2021 Mayday Fellow.

 Dr. Zoffness is the author of The Pain Management Workbook